xye7ei/metaparse/README.md

 ```

-The key trick here is utilizing Python's reflective functionalities to
+The key trick supporting this is `Python 3`'s reflective functionalities to
 transform signatures of methods into pre-defined Rule objects.